QwasarSV/my_malloc_436_belus_l_m1a/README.md

 So if you return a pointer, it finds the address of the page by itself and makes the slot available.

-This design ensures efficient use of memory with minimal overhead, as only the addresses of the pages are stored in the tree, not the allocations
+This design ensures efficient use of memory with minimal overhead, as only the addresses of the pages are stored in the tree, not the allocations.
 Returning a pointer automatically makes the corresponding slot available, optimizing memory managemement.

 ## Installation